 Candidates should frame the project by explaining the client’s context, their objectives and preferred outcomes.
 An ideal presentation demonstrates a clear understanding of target audiences and identifies any restrictions or special considerations directly related to the final design products.

 A. Clarity: Do you understand the purpose of the projects, and have you clearly defined project objectives?

 B. Knowledgeability: Have you demonstrated a depth of knowledge about your clients, their audiences and the challenges being addressed?

 C. Proficiency: Have you presented observations and details about your clients and audiences in an appropriate and professional manner?

-Candidates should identify the steps they take in their design process.
+Candidates should identify the steps they take in their design process (either from the perspective of practitioner or manager).
 An ideal presentation will show how the projects start to take shape through concept development, production planning and strategies created for unforeseen circumstances.

 A. Appropriateness: Do your strategies connect with project challenges, and fit well with your clients and their target audiences?

 B. Originality: Are your design approaches tailored to address your specific clients and/or their audiences needs?